Weakly toll convexity and proper interval graphs: Introduction

 This paper is motivated by the results and ideas contained in~\citep*{lm}.
 We introduce a new graph convexity and show how this gives rise to a new structural characterization of proper interval graphs.
 We begin with an overview of convexity notions in graphs.
 For an extensive overview of other convex structures, see~\citep*{v}.

-In abstract convexity theory three axioms determine the pair $(X, \mathcal{C})$, where $\mathcal{C}$ is a collection of subsets (called convex sets) of $X$, as a convexity space: (i) $\emptyset$ and $X$ are convex, (ii) the intersection of any two convex sets is convex, and (iii) nested unions of convex sets are convex.

-Given a set $S \subseteq V(G)$, the smallest convex set containing $S$ is called the \textit{convex hull} of $S$.
+Let $\mathcal{C}$ be a collection of subsets (called convex sets) of a finite set $X$.
+In abstract convexity theory, the following axioms determine the pair $(X, \mathcal{C})$ as a convexity space: (i) $\emptyset$ and $X$ are convex; (ii) the intersection of any two convex sets is convex.
+Suppose that $X=V(G)$ for some graph $G$.
+For a set $S \subseteq V(G)$, the smallest convex set containing $S$ is called the \textit{convex hull} of $S$.
+A set $S \subseteq V(G)$ is a \textit{hull set} if the convex hull of $S$ is $V(G)$.
 An element $x \in S$, where $S \subseteq V(G)$ is a convex set, is called an \textit{extreme vertex} of $S$ if $S\setminus\{x\}$ is also convex.
-A graph equipped with a convexity space is a \textit{convex geometry} if it satisfies the so-called \textit{Minkowski-Krein-Milman} property~\citep*{km}: \textit{Every convex set is the convex hull of its extreme vertices.}
+A \textit{convex geometry} is a pair formed by a graph $G$ and a convexity on $V(G)$ satisfying the \textit{Minkowski-Krein-Milman property}~\citep*{km}: \textit{Every convex set is the convex hull of its extreme vertices.}

 In the last few decades, graph convexity has been investigated in many contexts~\citep*{fj,p,v}.
-In particular, some studies are devoted to determine if a graph equipped with a convexity space is a convex geometry.
-Chordal, Ptolemaic, strongly chordal, interval, and weakly polarizable graphs have been characterized as convex geometries with respect to the monophonic~\citep*{dps,du,fj}, geodetic~\citep*{fj}, strong~\citep*{fj}, toll~\citep*{lm}, and $m^3$~\citep*{dnb} convexities, respectively.
+In particular, some studies are devoted to determine if a graph equipped with a convexity is a convex geometry.
+Chordal, Ptolemaic, strongly chordal, interval, and weakly polarizable graphs have been characterized as convex geometries with respect to the monophonic~\citep*{du,fj}, geodesic~\citep*{fj}, strong~\citep*{fj}, toll~\citep*{lm}, and $m^3$~\citep*{dnb} convexities, respectively.
 Other classes of graphs that have been characterized as convex geometries are forests, cographs, bipartite graphs, and planar graphs (see the survey paper~\citep*{dpsa}).
 In addition, convex geometries associated with the {\em Steiner convexity} and the {\em $\ell^k$-convexity} (defined over induced paths of length at most $k$) are studied in~\citep*{caceres} and~\citep*{gpt}, respectively.